andeplane/atomify/README.md

 ## How does it work?
 LAMMPS is compiled to [Webassembly](https://webassembly.org/) using [Emscripten](https://emscripten.org/) so it can run in the browser.
 It runs with about 50% of the speed of natively compiled LAMMPS (single threaded).
 The visualization is built on top of [three.js](https://threejs.org/).
 The Jupyter notebook is called [Jupyterlite](https://jupyterlite.readthedocs.io/) and is a version of Python running entirely on the web thanks to [Pyodide](https://pyodide.org/en/stable/).

+## Customize example simulations
+You can use this [Github template](https://github.com/andeplane/atomify-examples-template) to create your own set of simulations and Jupyter notebook analysis using Atomify.

 ## How to build and run locally
 ### Prerequisites
  - [NodeJS](https://nodejs.org/en/) to install packages and run locally